sriramcr/geobrand/README.md

 # geobrand
-Hub LPs on Google Maps
+Monitor Local Businesses serving a product on Google Maps

-This project basically shows all local providers (for a hub) on Google Map.
-The Info window contains ratings and reviews for the local provider.
+This project basically shows all local businesses (for a client (for example Bridgestone/Firestone) on Google Map.
+The Info window contains ratings and reviews for the local business.

 It uses Nodejs, express, ejs, google map geocoding apis, postgresql.